🌡️ A wetsuit for all seasons

 The thickness of neoprene, measured in millimeters, varies according to body part: thicker at the chest and back to maximize warmth, thinner at the joints so as not to impede movement.

 Choosing the right thickness of neoprene becomes a balancing act.
 For cooler waters, a generous thickness is required to protect against the cold.
-In warmer waters, a thinner suit allows greater freedom of movement.
+In warmer waters, a thinner wetsuit offers greater freedom.

-Seams, too, deserve special attention.
+The seams, too, deserve special attention.
 They must be sturdy yet discreet.
-Closure systems, whether zippered or non-zippered, also influence the comfort and ease of use of the wetsuit.
-A well-placed zip makes the suit easier to put on and take off, while a model without a zip has a better seal and greater flexibility.
+Closure systems, whether with zip or without, also influence the comfort and ease of use of the suit.
+A well-placed zip makes it easier to put on and take off the suit, while a model without a zip has better waterproofing and increased flexibility.

-A perfectly fitting wetsuit forms a second skin, minimizing water ingress and maximizing comfort and warmth.
-The process starts with precise body measurements: chest size, waist size, height and weight are the basic criteria for a successful selection.
+A perfectly fitting suit forms a second skin, minimizing water ingress and maximizing comfort and warmth.
+The process starts with precise body measurements: chest circumference, waist circumference, height and weight are the basic criteria for a successful selection.
 These measurements, once taken, serve as a guide for navigating through the vast range of sizes on offer, ensuring that every surfer - man, woman or child - finds the wetsuit that best suits his or her figure.

-A wetsuit that's too large risks letting water through.
+A wetsuit that's too big risks letting water through.
 Conversely, a wetsuit that's too tight limits blood circulation and restricts movement, making every maneuver more difficult.

 🤿 Other players for the surfer

 Accessories are too often underestimated by beginners.
-Slippers, gloves and balaclavas are essential to keep the body warm and increase comfort during extended sessions in cold waters.
+Slippers, gloves and hoods are essential for keeping the body warm and increasing comfort during extended sessions in cold waters.

-Slippers protect feet not only from the cold, but also from cuts and scratches when walking to the surf spot or unexpected contact with the seabed.
-Gloves, meanwhile, keep hands warm, enabling a better grip on the board and more efficient paddling.
+slippers protect feet not only from the cold, but also from cuts and scratches when walking to the surf spot or unexpected contact with the seabed.
+Gloves keep hands warm, enabling better grip on the board and more efficient paddling.
 Finally, the balaclava protects the head and ears, areas that are particularly sensitive to the cold.
-Integral protection that's not to be underestimated if not already provided by the wetsuit.
+This is no mean feat if your wetsuit doesn't already provide all-round protection.

 The decision to use these accessories depends largely on water temperature and personal sensitivity to cold.
 Some surfers adopt them as soon as the temperature drops below 15°C, while others wait for more extreme conditions.
 Whatever the decision, the objective remains the same: maximize comfort to prolong surfing sessions.

-On the other hand, this additional equipment also has its place in bodyboarding, where close contact with the water calls for increased thermal protection.
-By equipping cold-sensitive extremities, surfers and bodyboarders can concentrate fully on their performance, without being distracted by unfavorable water temperatures.
+On the other hand, this additional equipment has its place in bodyboarding, where close contact with the water calls for increased thermal protection.
+By equipping cold-sensitive extremities, surfers and bodyboarders can concentrate fully on their performance, without being distracted by inclement water temperatures.

-Here's a look at three major players in the world of wetsuits.
+Here's a look at three major players in the world of surf suits.

-Deeply takes an innovative, environmentally-friendly approach with its Mineralprene.
+Deeply is committed to an innovative, environmentally-friendly approach with its Mineralprene.
 This revolutionary material, made from recycled rock and oyster shells, ensures unprecedented lightness and comfort.
-Flow Comfort, Deeply's key concept, highlights a wetsuit that is both supple and respectful of the marine ecosystem.
+Flow Comfort, Deeply's key concept, highlights a wetsuit that is both flexible and respectful of the marine ecosystem.

 Rip Curl, a pioneer in the field of wetsuits, continues to distinguish itself through its advanced technologies.
-Known for its constant innovation, Rip Curl offers wetsuits designed to offer optimal thermal insulation, without compromising the flexibility needed to execute the most complex maneuvers.
+Known for its constant innovation, Rip Curl offers wetsuits designed to offer optimum thermal insulation, without compromising the flexibility needed to perform the most complex maneuvers.

 Billabong, with its commitment to quality and performance, has a wide range of wetsuits to suit all types of surfer.
 Whether you're looking for a full wetsuit for cold waters or a shorty for summer sessions, Billabong has a solution.